Are you struggling to write a resume to generate more interviews for positions that are of interest?

 After deciding on the correct format and developing the documents, you must consider if you need an eResume.
 The odds are you will need one or two different types.

-There are different types of eResumes including a text version, which is the purest form; many refer to this as an ASCII version.
+There are different types of eResumes, including a text version, the purest form; many refer to it as an ASCII version.